Your Relationship Archetype is a Unicorn

 Set limits

 Unicorns are used to independence and need to practice receiving.
-Let someone buy you coffee, accept compliments without deflecting.
+Let someone buy you coffee, accept compliments without deflecting.. just say “thank you!”

-Unicorns tend to bring friends as buffers on first dates or only date in group settings.
-Practice going alone and let it feel awkward at first, that’s how you find safety.
+Unicorns are adept at finding creative ways to hide — especially in group settings.
+Practice showing up to social events alone and let it be awkward at first, that’s how you find confidence.

 Fictional characters with your relationship archetype:

-Miranda Hobbes (Sex and the City), Arya Stark (Game of Thrones), Rey (Star Wars), Katniss Everdeen (The Hunger Games) — all proud Porcupines!
+Miranda Hobbes (Sex and the City), Arya Stark (Game of Thrones), Rey (Star Wars), Katniss Everdeen (The Hunger Games) — all proud Unicorns!

 Where This Pattern Started